 At 25 years old Kelsey’s experience spans across Experience, Service, UX/UI, Spatial and Graphic Design.
 She has led cross-disciplinary projects across multiple government agencies, iwi, NGOs, and holds a Red Dot and Gold Best Award.

-This talk challenges designers across all levels to think differently about how design can be used across different mediums and constraints to generate both meaningful experiences and meaningful change.
-It challenges assumptions on the scope of ‘meaningful experiences’ and encourages our industry to strive to push the boundaries on what we can do to create a fairer, and more just Aotearoa.
+This talk is part two of a two part series presented at Mini Con for UX New Zealand 2021, challenging designers across all levels to think differently about how design can be used across different mediums and constraints to generate both meaningful experiences and meaningful change.
+The series challenges assumptions on the scope of ‘meaningful experiences’ and encourages our industry to strive to push the boundaries on what we can do to create a fairer, and more just Aotearoa.

-This talk will inspire and challenge designers to go beyond what we think design is capable of and provide key takeaways and approaches for engaging with vulnerable stakeholders and breaking down systemic barriers of fear.
+This talk will inspire and challenge designers to go beyond what we think design is capable of and provide key takeaways and approaches for engaging with vulnerable stakeholders and re-designing a fairer and more just Aotearoa for generations to come.